Team2168/2018_Main_Robot/README.md

 ### Fork lift
-- 1x Double Solenoid to raise/lower the arms of the lift ..-Kforward is lift raised, Kreverse is lift lowered
+- 1x Double Solenoid to raise/lower the arms of the lift ..- Kforward is lift raised, Kreverse is lift lowered

+### Climb Alignment Mechanism (TBD)
+- 1x Double Solenoid to extend and retract the ?
+..- Kforward is mechanism extended, Kreverse is mechanism retracted